Jeremy Geidt: Biography

 Diagnosed as dyslexic in his youth, he left Wellington College at the age of 16.
-He auditioned and was accepted into The Old Vic School, where he would later teach under Michel Saint-Denis.
+He auditioned and was accepted into the Old Vic Theatre School, where he would later teach under Michel Saint-Denis.
 He married, had a daughter with actress Patricia Kneale, and divorced.
 Around 1961, after appearing in stage and television productions, he began to tour with the satirical ensemble "The Establishment", comprising Geidt, Eleanor Bron, John Bird and John Fortune.
 The group toured in the U.S., where he met his second wife Jan Graham in Washington, D.C.

 Geidt stayed in the States, becoming a founding member of the Yale Repertory Theatre in 1966.
 He became a professor of acting at Yale University's School of Drama.
 He went on to become a founding member of the American Repertory Theater and an acting instructor at its Institute for Advanced Theater Training.
 He was also taught acting at Harvard University in 1998.
 Of his students in his 2000 American Repertory Theater acting workshop, Geidt stated, "I'm hoping they come away with their imaginations touched, enlarged and having experienced something that is, hopefully, joyful...with something they found within themselves — or in the text — that they didn't know they had."

 Around 2000, Geidt was diagnosed with cancer.
 However, he refused to stop performing.
 On 6 August 2013, he suffered a heart attack and died at his home in Cambridge, Massachusetts.
 He was 83 years old and is survived by his wife Jan, their two daughters, and his daughter by Kneale.